Zach-Pate/Become-App/README.md

 > **Note:** These files build perfectly.
 Please be very sparing in editing files to ensure that the build continues to work.

-# Become
+# Become - A Daily Planner App

-This is a simple "Hello, World!"
-SwiftUI app for iOS.
+This is a SwiftUI app that helps you plan your day.
+It features a vertical timeline where you can schedule and rearrange events.

+## Features

+*   **Vertical Timeline:** The main view is a vertical timeline that displays your day's schedule.
+*   **Draggable Events:** You can drag and drop events to reschedule them.
+*   **Snapping:** Events snap to 15-minute increments for easy alignment.
+*   **Dynamic Tile Sizing:** Event tiles are sized based on their duration.

 ## Getting Started